h9896/Counter/README.md

 The [getAllRequest](https://morning-taiga-80604.herokuapp.com/all) will get all the number of requests for all IPs in one minute.

 An error will occur if the limit is exceeded.

+This app can run local with command npm start